Our 20+ Favorite Things To Do In Nicaragua In 2018 Plus Must See Attractions

 13. See the lava on Masaya volcano.

-Best viewed in the evening on a clear day, Masaya’s lava surely can impress.
+Best viewed in the evening on a bright day, Masaya’s lava surely can impress.
 Tours from Granada city are available for $20-35 depending on the company you are going with.
 You can also drive there directly and pay the entrance fee.
 Make sure to get there before 4:30 pm as cars line up quite early to access the park.
 The price at the gate is USD 10 per foreign tourist.
 The place gets crowded, and there isn’t much time for pictures.
 The volcano is one of the popular things to do in Nicaragua.

 14. Try traditional food in Granada’s Central Park.